ad-freiburg/pdftotext-plus-plus/README.md

 pdftotext++ --output-words file.pdf -
 ```

-Extract text from *file.pdf*, output it to the console and create a PDF file *words.pdf* in which a bounding box is drawn around each detected word (this is particularly useful for debugging):
+Extract the text from *file.pdf*, output it to the console and create a PDF file *words.pdf* in which a bounding box is drawn around each detected word (this is particularly useful for debugging):
 ```
 pdftotext++ --visualize-words --visualization-path words.pdf file.pdf -
 ```